-The directors of the Company have made a resolution that declares:
+The directors of the company have made a resolution that declares:

-- a) In the opinion of the directors, the financial statements of the Company for the financial year ended 31 December 2021: - i. comply with the International Financial Reporting Standards and give a true and fair view of the financial position of the Company as at 31 December 2021 and of the financial performance and cash flows of the Company for the year ended 31 December 2021; - ii. the accompanying statement of changes in equity of the Company is drawn up so as to give a true and fair view of the changes in equity of the Company for the year ended 31 December 2021;and - iii. have been prepared in accordance with the Companies Act, 2015. - b) The directors have received an independence declaration by auditors as required by Section 395 of the Companies Act, 2015; - c) All related party transactions have been adequately recorded in the books of the Company; and - d) At the date of this declaration, in the opinion of the directors, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- a) In the opinion of the directors, the financial statements of the company for the financial year ended 31 December 2021: - i. comply with the International Financial Reporting Standards and give a true and fair view of the financial position of the company as at 31 December 2021 and of the performance and cash flows of the company for the year ended 31 December 2021; - ii. the accompanying statement of changes in equity of the Company is drawn up so as to give a true and fair view of the changes in equity of the Company for the year ended 31 December 2021; and - iii. have been prepared in accordance with the Companies Act, 2015. - b) The directors have received independence declaration by auditors as required by Section 395 of the Companies Act, 2015; and - c) At the date of this declaration, in the opinion of the directors, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.